tristanbatchler/tbat.me/_posts/2024-11-11-godot-golang-mmo-part-6.md

     updatePacket := packets.NewPlayer(g.client.Id(), g.player)
     g.client.Broadcast(updatePacket)
+    go g.client.SocketSend(updatePacket)
 }
 ```

 Here, we are using a bit of simple trigonometry to calculate the new position of the player based on the player's current direction and speed.
 You can interact with the formula [here](https://www.desmos.com/calculator/lktktkssjs) to see it in action.

+We are then updating the player's position and sending the update to all clients.
+We are also sending the update to the client that owns the player, so that they can ensure they are in-sync with the server.
+This can cause rubber-banding if the client's position is too far from the server's position, but we will address this in a future post.
+Notice we are sending the packet in a goroutine, so that we don't block the game loop, and because we don't really care about the result of the send operation, or when it completes.

 Since we are broadcasting the `PlayerMessage` packet, we need to expect it in the `HandleMessage` method.
 In this case, all we need to do is forward the packet on to the client on behalf of the sender.